Home

 ETL vs ELT

 Currently, there is movement from ETL to ELT, when the transformations take place inside the data warehouse and not upfront.
-As it seems to me, this comes from a lack of knowledge about the data, because traditionally there is a lot of planning and rigor on what had to go into the data warehouse to make it stable and be accessible for the users.
+As it seems to me, this comes from a lack of knowledge about the data, because traditionally there is a lot of planning and rigor on what had to go into the data warehouse to make it stable and accessible for the users.
 Then comes changes in the input data format, format of the output structure, etc.

 Tools such as Snowflake, AWS Redshift allow creating an abstraction layer over the loaded data (even unstructured) to give a simple SQL API over the data and forget about the letter T. Another tool that supports all the SQL-related workflows is dbt.